Fire cadets is a national programme for people between the ages of 12 and 17.

 What is involved?

-You will receive various pieces of uniform.
+You will receive your own firefighter cadet uniform and fire kit.
 You will use them to parade in and undertake firefighting activities.

 We task each fire cadet unit with helping their local community.
 This involves assisting with community events, from car washing to parades.